esl/virtual-elixirconf-eu-jekyll/_trainings/beamvm.md

 ---
 speaker: ''
 trainer: Michał Ślaski
-trainer-name: michal-slaski
+trainer-name: Michał Ślaski
-event_date: June 17, 10:00-18:00 Central European Time
+event_date: June 17, 10AM-6PM Central European Time
 venue: Online
 summary: Everything you wanted to know about the BEAM but were afraid to ask - now ONLINE from the comfort of your home!
 description: ''
 experience: Intermediate
-from: 10AM (Central European time)
+from: '10AM '
-to: '6PM '
+to: 6PM (CEST)
 type: ''
 pic_url: ''
+draft: false

 ---
 Through examples and hands on exercises, we will showcase how to manage the BEAM VM in operational environments, optimizing for memory utilisation and performance when using Erlang or Elixir.